Was Le Golf National the best Ryder Cup venue of all-time?

 Le Golf National won't go down in history as one of best Ryder Cup venues in recent years, it won't even be remembered for having one of the most exhilarating closing stretches in the history of the biennial match-play event.

-Instead, the Parisian venue will quite simply be remembered as a once-in-a-generation venue and as the dust settles on golf's greatest team tournament for another two years, you can't help but wonder whether any future Ryder Cup venue will ever top it.
+Instead, the Parisian venue will quite simply be remembered as a once-in-a-generation venue and as the dust settles on golf's greatest team tournament for another two years, you can't help but wonder whether any future Ryder Cup venue will ever top the 2018 host.

 Some will point to Europe's legendary camaraderie as the key behind their dominant victory in Paris, others the failure of Jim Furyk to placate the egos of his star-studded squad, who looked more disjointed than ever as they splashed and stumbled their way around Le Golf National.

 But in truth, Europe's dominant victory can in no small part be attributed to the tournament's magnificent backdrop, a mighty amphitheatre that provided the ultimate setting for Europe's gladiators to do battle, and allowed the thousands of home fans who travelled to Paris to revel in the bloodbath that followed.

 As was expected, the L'Albatros course proved to be an extraordinary host venue for the biennial match-up, a tournament that in recent years has rarely been given the world-class setting that it deserves.